Survey on Financing and Growth of Small and Medium Enterprises

 - The sample selection method was simple random sampling without replacement.

-- A minimum response rate of 40% was expected in each stratum.
+- A minimum response rate of 35% for start-ups and 40% for the general population was expected.

 In addition to estimates for the base population, estimates for certain special populations were needed.
 These populations came from lists supplied to Statistics Canada containing units that represented the target population, except for Information and Communication Technologies, where the population came from a pre-specified list of NAICS codes.
 The sample sizes for each of these sub-populations were:

-- Enterprises that had contracts with Public Works and Government Services Canada (PWGSC), 673 units selected
+- Enterprises that had contracts with Public Services and Procurement Canada (PSPC), 1,350 units selected

-The supplementary lists were not stratified, with the exception of the CSBFP list.
-This list was stratified such that strata with a greater probability of containing units within the scope of the survey were more heavily sampled.
+The supplementary lists were not stratified, with the exception of the CSBFP list and the PSPC list.
+The CSBFP list was stratified such that strata with a greater probability of containing units within the scope of the survey were more heavily sampled.
+The PSPC list was stratified by gender and citizenship of owner.
 In each list, units were selected randomly using the method of simple random sampling without replacement.

 Responding to this survey is voluntary.